-- Bank poaching is common particularly in the upper catchment contributing to increased sediment loads and nutrients entering the rivers and lakes.
+- Bank poaching by livestock is common particularly in the upper catchment contributing to increased sediment loads and nutrients entering the rivers and lakes.

 - Water quality also plays a major part in tourism.
 It can impact upon the visual appearance, clarity of the water, plant and animal life and these in turn affect recreation and enjoyment of the lake.
 Therefore, high water quality is an asset and vital part of the local economy.

 - Historic copper mines at the top of the Little Langdale Valley contribute heavy metals into the system.

 Flooding and Drought

 - Major flooding affected the catchment in October 2008, November 2009 and December 2015.

 - It is thought that approximately half the river reaches in the catchment have good floodplain connectivity.
 However, a fifth of reaches are disconnected from their flood plains, channelling water downstream at a faster rate.
 A further fifth of the reaches do not have a distinct floodplain due to valley shape.

 - Droughts affected the catchment during the spring and summer of 2010.The consequent fall in lake levels impacted on the recreational and commercial use of the lake.

 - United Utilities are able to abstract water from the lake for distribution throughout Cumbria and the North-West.
 During times of drought this has to be reviewed and water shortages may occur.